-A separate category of uses of RDS data in criminal investigation and DNS abuse mitigation encompasses those cases where the domain name itself isn’t necessarily the focus of the investigation or abuse concern.
+A separate category of uses of RDS data within the “investigation” category of use cases encompasses use in those cases where the domain name itself isn’t necessarily the focus of the investigation or abuse concern.
 Domain names can be tangentially involved in other cases ranging from online abuses to real-world crimes.
 Access to information in the RDS may further such investigations when it is determined for example that a potential miscreant may have registered domain names for his or her personal use or a domain name may have been associated with evidentiary e-mails.
 In such cases, understanding who may have registered or been involved with supporting a domain may lead to further evidence leads.

 Note: